rjury-sumo/sumo-public-content/apps/audit/readme.md

 - config changes made via a sumo API
 - search job api use
 - changes to API Access keys
+- registration or creation of a collector via id/key (legacy), install token, ui or API
 - sumosupport user account activity

 This is a single dashboard that summarises login, configuration changes via api, search job api and sumosupport account activity in a single pane of glass and: